 Most of us would have been flattered at the fact that so many wanted to be near us but Jesus separated Himself from the crowd.
 Why would Jesus have done this?
 He knew their hearts and that they were not seeking to get closer to God but just out for the here and now with the physical healing.
 The same type of thing happens today as crowds (even Christians) will show up at a "healing service" but few will show up for a simple Bible study.
 Instead of flattering Him, Jesus saw this and was saddened by the state of their hearts.

-Whenever the evil spirits saw him, they fell down before him and cried out, 'You are the Son of God.'
-But he gave them strict orders not to tell who he was.
+Whenever the unclean spirits saw him, they would fall down in front of him and scream, "You are the Son of God!"
+But he warned them strictly not to make him known.

 While the crowds didn't care about His identity as the Son of God, the spirits did.
 We notice that they fell down and acknowledged who He is and the same thing is going to happen to everyone in the last days.
 We must ask ourselves the question: Why did Jesus tell them to keep it to themselves; isn't it good to share the fact that he is the Son?
 The simple fact of the matter is that Jesus did not want the testimony of the underworld.
 His desire is for men who accept Him as Lord and Savior to be His witnesses and to proclaim His identity to the world.
 The unclean spirits had a head knowledge of Jesus as Lord but they could not know Him as savior which comes from the heart.

-Jesus went up on a mountainside and called to him those he wanted, and they came to him.
-He appointed twelve - designating them apostles - that they might be with him and that he might send them out to preach and to have authority to drive out demons.
+Then he went up into the hill country and summoned to himself those he wanted, and they came to him.
+He appointed twelve to be with him, to be sent out to preach and to have authority to expel demons:

 Jesus called twelve of His disciples and set them apart as apostles.
 His purpose for designating them had three parts.
 As apostles, they were allowed to be with Him constantly to see and to hear His teaching.
 At this time, the crowds were getting rather large but these men were granted access at all times.
 The second part is that their purpose was to preach the gospel about Him and they would be the ones to travel to other parts of the world on His behalf.
 The third part was to demonstrate His power and authority by driving out the demons.
 At this time, the demons had been coming and falling down before Him but, when He was gone, they were not just going to leave on their own.
 It is interesting to note that He designated twelve and we remember that the number is associated with divine spiritual authority.
 There are many today who are using "apostle" as a title but that is clearly not what Jesus meant for us to do.